sagemath/sagewiki_to_gh-2022-10-10/days91.md

 Feel free to add suggestions

-Please add "sd91" as a keyword to any tickets you are working in during this week so they show up in this list: [[https://trac.sagemath.org/query?keywords=~sd91&col=id&col=summary&col=status&col=type&col=priority&col=milestone&col=component&order=status|sd91 Tickets]]
+Please add "sd91" as a keyword to any tickets you are working on during this week so they show up in this list: [[https://trac.sagemath.org/query?keywords=~sd91&col=id&col=summary&col=status&col=type&col=priority&col=milestone&col=component&order=status|sd91 Tickets]]
   * fix vector matrix multiplication for free module elements [[https://trac.sagemath.org/ticket/23576|#23576]]
   * fix .annihilator() for the trivial abelian group [[https://trac.sagemath.org/ticket/22720|#22720]]
   * fix intersections of free_quadratic_modules and thus homomorphisms of abelian groups [[https://trac.sagemath.org/ticket/23703|#23703]]